Pauan/Immutable/doc/doc.rst

   * If ``x`` is an Iterable_, it is converted into a JavaScript Array and returned.

-  This is useful because most iteration functions do not return arrays, they return Iterable_\ s.
+  This is useful because most iteration functions return Iterable_\ s, not arrays.

   Examples: